-FY IDC Generated Carryforwards Total in IDC Ideal
+FY IDC Generated Carryforwards Total in IDC 1-3 Year

-Account Recommended
+Account Investment Plan

-IDC Carryforward

-College A \$300,000 \$1,000,000 \$1.3 million Plan to have
+College A \$300,000 \$500,000 (300,000+500,000) Plan to have

-(current year accrued balances
+accrued balances

-generated IDC plus no greater than -2
+no greater than

-carryforwards, i.e., times of annually

-300,000+1,000,000) generated IDC

-(\$300,000-
+\$300,000-

 \$600,000.

-- It must be noted, however, that in a given fiscal year some level of carryforward funds will occur due to grant funding cycles and the university's funding model for the dispensation of funds generated.
-There is also nervousness among the colleges that given enrollment declines and experiences of having lived through prior financial crises and lack of additional sources of discretionary funds, some level of carryforwards is necessary.
-Therefore, we commend the colleges to work with academic resources to identify what the optimum scope of such a rainy day fund ought to be and what and when might such funds be deployed. - During this inquiry, several RSCA active faculty have expressed their beliefs that the university does not adequately support RSCA activities.
+- We recommend that colleges create an investment plan using a three year time frame for amounts that exceed the agreed upon 1-2 multiple of IDC generated in either of the preceding three years (take the highest amount).
+It must be noted, however, that in a given fiscal year some level of carryforward funds will occur - due to grant funding cycles and the university's funding model for the dispensation of funds generated. - During this inquiry, several RSCA active faculty have expressed their beliefs that the university does not adequately support RSCA activities.
 The large balances in carryforwards provide a golden opportunity for colleges to provide more RSCA support to their faculty.
 It is for this reason, that we recommend that the amount of IDC funds that have accrued over the years as carryforward be reinvested by the colleges to support RSCA activities for their faculty.
-This would clearly offset some of the concerns that have been expressed by RSCA activity The large balances in carryforwards provide a golden opportunity for colleges to offer more RSCA support to their faculty. - We recommend that maximum flexibility be afforded to colleges in determining their spending priorities, with respect to carryforward amounts to be spent over a three-five year window (e.g., RSCA support, instructional support, equipment purchase and maintenance, part-time faculty hiring, hiring of teaching assistants).
-We further recommend, that if funds are not voluntarily used for the purposes specified in the investment window, then a given percentage of the funds will be reallocated by Academic Affairs for other academic purposes. - While grant money that is the source of IDC is always welcome and exciting, it has been noted that the generation of these grants increases the workload of staff members within the colleges.
-While it is understandable that cost recovery would take place through IDC in many cases, where possible PIs are urged to account for such costs in the direct cost.
-Second, the college deans and department chairs should be cognizant of the burden posed on the staff and should initiate discussions on how to ensure that staff are not overburdened and adequately compensated if extra work were to occur.
+This would clearly offset some of the concerns that have been expressed by RSCA activity faculty within their collegeswe have heard complaints from RSCA active faculty that the University is not adequately supporting

+RSCA activities.
+The large balances in carryforwards provide a golden opportunity for colleges to offer more RSCA support to their faculty.

+• We recommend that maximum flexibility be afforded to colleges in determining their spending priorities, with respect to carryforward amounts to be spent over a three-year window (e.g., RSCA support, instructional support, equipment purchase and maintenance, part-time faculty hiring, hiring of teaching assistants).
+We further recommend, that if funds are not voluntarily used for the purposes specified in the three-year investment window, then a given percentage of the funds will be reallocated by Academic Affairs for other academic purposes.